AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md

 ### Syntax for views and groupings

-You may notice that the lines of code when building views and groupings are similar.
+The lines of code when building views and groupings are similar.

 For information about creating views and groupings, see the following articles:

 * [Views overview in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/views-overview.md)
 * [Groupings overview in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/groupings-overview.md)

-The most important line of code for a view or a grouping is the line that identifies the object referenced in the view's column or the grouping.
-Depending on whether this field is a direct reference to a Workfront database field or a calculation between several fields, the line of code may start with `valuefield` or `valueexpression`
+The most important line of code for a view or a grouping is the line that identifies the object referenced in the view's column or in the grouping.
+This line of code may start with `valuefield` or `valueexpression` based on whether this field is a direct reference to a Workfront database field or a calculation between several fields.

 The following table lists the most common lines of codes in a view or grouping: